delphijustin/flashtest/README.md

 SERVER.
 Batch file is included for windows(with the files needed to run the tools).
 And shell script for linux.
 Just run the batch file, with no parameters and follow the instructions on the screen.
 If the Visual C++ Runtime is installed(Windows only) then it should work without admin rights.
+Depending on how big the flash drive is the test may take a few hours